notBald/Avalonia86/Linux.md

 Now test the image by running it: `./<name of AppImage>`

-If it works, and you'll get this message:
+If it works, you'll get this message:

 ![Missing roms](/images/86Box_error.png)